#68 - Sweetgreen OS

 As e-commerce penetration deepens, technological prowess and access to capital are becoming more important to business success.
-Sweetgreen, a succulent-filled salad chain with 160 stores and over $450M in annual sales, is a case study on how technology is changing the rules of the restaurant industry.
-The company prides itself on its direct relationship with farmers, local sourcing, cooking from scratch and convenience.
+Sweetgreen, a succulent-filled salad chain with 140 stores and over $450M in annual sales, is a case study on how technology is changing the rules of the restaurant industry.
+The company prides itself on its direct relationship with farmers, local sourcing, cooking from scratch, and convenience.
 It also invests heavily in tech and is paranoid of becoming the next Blockbuster, a company that failed because it didn’t adapt.

 Restaurant Economics & Dining’s Digital Divide

 Traditionally, restaurants are box businesses.
 Each unit costs a certain amount to build and generates a certain amount of cash flow per year.
 Investors focus on payback periods, the number of years it takes to return their initial investment, and ROIC.
 When the model works, you copy and paste the box over and over.
-No one restaurant is a trophy, but multiply by a hundred or a thousand and you can get big business.
+No one restaurant is a trophy, but multiply by a hundred or a thousand and you get a big business.

 Since launching in 2007, Sweetgreen has operated with an eye on where technology is headed.
 This tech-forward approach is reflected in the metrics executives focus on.
-KPIs like average revenue per user (ARPU), order frequency and cohort data are lifted straight out of an e-commerce S1.
+KPIs like average revenue per user (ARPU), order frequency, and cohort data are lifted straight out of an e-commerce S1.
 According to a 2019 profile in Inc2:

 Instead of same-store sales or foot traffic - the traditional retail measuring sticks - Sweetgreen wants to prioritize numbers like active users, lifetime customer value, and, above all, frequency.
 Order interval, the number of days before a customer orders the same dish again, will become its most critical new measurement.